 Setting Up Your Email Sequence

 The intent of this post is to provide you with the overall strategy of Lead Capture, rather than the technical steps involved in any particular tool.
-However if you’d like to see how to setup your list in Aweber, you can check out my video here:
+A simple YouTube search will get you started, and any of the top tools include awesome support if you get stuck.